leegrey/guitar-fretboard-grimoire/readme.md

 ## Future Plans

-*Chord Generator* As an extention to the current functionality, I'd like to write an analysis mode that generates chord voicings in various fingerings.
+**Chord Generator** - As an extention to the current functionality, I'd like to write an analysis mode that generates chord voicings in various fingerings.